 When are the Sunday services?

-Our Sunday services are at 8am, 10:30am and 6pm.
+Our Sunday services are at 8am, 10:30am and 6pm (but see notice to the right about arrangements from 23rd April 2017).
 Our 10:30 service is lively, with groups for children and young people, and lasts around an hour and a quarter.
 Our 8am and 6pm services are quieter and more reflective, lasting between 45 minutes and an hour.

 What should I expect when I come to church?

 When you come into the building you will be greeted by a member of our welcome team who will give you a piece of paper with notices on.
 You can sit where you like.
 Those leading the services try to make things as clear as they can for newcomers.
 Each week we have a wide range of people in the congregation, from those who have never experienced church or the Christian faith before, to those who are committed and experienced Christians.

 What happens to children and young people at church?

 Our 10:30 service has groups for children and young people aged 0 to 18.
 On the first Sunday of the month the whole church family stays together for an all age service, with teaching that engages everyone.
 On the other Sundays, the children and young people go to their own age-appropriate groups after about 10 minutes.
 These groups are led by experienced and well-trained leaders with appropriate DBS clearance.
 The groups take place in the St Mary’s Church Rooms, which is a separate building at the bottom of the hill next to Church Street.
 We always make sure newcomers know where to go.
 Parents with very young children can stay with their child in crèche until they feel settled, if they wish.
 More info for children and young people is here.